MicrosoftDocs/winrt-api/windows.devices.sensors.custom/windows_devices_sensors_custom.md

 # Windows.Devices.Sensors.Custom

 ## -description
-Provides access to a custom sensor and its related motion data.
+Provides access to a custom sensor and its related data.

 ## -remarks
 This namespace enables hardware manufactures to expose sensors that don’t have first class representations like [Accelerometer](../windows.devices.sensors/accelerometer.md).
 This namespace provides access to the [CustomSensor](customsensor.md) class to represent sensors without a first class representation.
 Additionally, this namespace will extend the first class representation with a value collection to expose custom values.